NASA Juno & Eindhoven Airport

 Even from within NASA HQ, the July 4th celebrations underway outside could be heard, eruptions of fireworks clearly audible in the background as the American public illuminated the sky with rapturous explosions of light & sound.
 A fitting soundtrack of earthly Independence Day celebrations, tied into a a historically inspiring moment for all to admire around the globe as the live Juno scientists announced the acquisition of signal, racing to determine if the first of several monumentally difficult trajectory adjustments meant a successful orbital insertion.

 Juno had arrived.
 The first dedicated probe to take up temporary residence orbiting the gas giant.
 Gleaning up-close images and data for detailed analysis of the monumentally massive planet.
 This was no small feat as Jupiter has a dangerous and extremely hazardous environment that reaches far out into space, way beyond the planet’s atmosphere.
-The highly volatile electromagnetic radiation from Jupiter is sufficient to disrupt electronics at great distance, so hardening electronics to survive the Jovian environment and provide science from sensitive instruments was why Juno had to be built to withstand the bombardment from significant electromagnetic interference and highly charged particles trapped in Jupiter’s vast & dangerous Van Allen belts.
+The highly volatile electromagnetic radiation from Jupiter is sufficient to disrupt electronics at great distance, so Juno was built with hardened electronics to (hopefully) survive the bombardment by the Jovian environment- especially highly charged particles trapped in Jupiter’s vast & dangerous Van Allen belts.

 Joining the excitement- the team that physically launched Juno on a ULA Atlas V rocket as well as the NASA Juno team themselves announced an impromptu competition inviting the public to participate contributing artworks to mark the celebration.